A Pharmacist’s Oath: ‘The Relief of Suffering’

 For example, over a third of the participants (36%) believe that long-term opioid therapy should be continued, while an equal percentage think opioids should be discontinued.

 More than half (57%) believe that patients can be harmed by tapering and/or discontinuation.
-But 18% think tapering to a lower dose is not harmful, and 29% think patients can be harmed by discontinuation.
+But 18% think tapering to a lower dose is not harmful, and 29% think patients won’t be harmed by discontinuation.
 There were also quite a few “experts” who were neutral on the issue.

 Some recommended slow tapers (even when a prior taper was unsuccessful) and some advocated switching patients to buprenorphine, an opioid sometimes used to treat pain but is more widely used to treat opioid use disorder.